dnaihao/project-pineapple/README.md

-# Project for detecting wheelchair users on road.
+# Project for detecting and classify Vulnerable Road Users (VRU) on road.